pkirlin/pl-s23/projects/proj4/index.md

 7. Define a function called `make-sine-stream` that takes a frequency as an argument.
-This function returns an infinite stream of floating point numbers representing a sine wave that ranges between -0.2 and +0.2 that has the given frequency of `1/freq`, and is sampled 44,100 times per second.
+This function returns an infinite stream of floating point numbers representing a sine wave that ranges between -0.2 and +0.2 that has the given frequency of `freq`, and is sampled 44,100 times per second.
 As an example, say we call `(define s (make-sine-stream 441))`.
 This gives us a stream of floating point numbers representing a sine wave that oscillates 441 times per second, sampled at 44,100 times per second.
 The